delaneyj/datastar/code/go/site/static/md/errors/M3_NotHtmlSvgElement.md

+# Error M3: Not an HTML or SVG Element

 The `data-scroll-into-view` was placed on an invalid element.
 It may only be placed on an HTML or SVG element.

 Example: